Marcus Lollius: Family background

 Lollius was a member of the plebeian gens Lollia.
-His father was Marcus Lollius, and his mother was perhaps called Paulina.
+His father was Marcus Lollius.
 Little is known of his family and early life.
 It is likely that he was a homo novus or a new man of politics in the late Roman Republic and early Imperial era.

 Early political career

 Lollius has been assumed to be the "Marcus" referred to in Appian's Civil Wars.
 Appian recounts that Lollius was a legate of Marcus Junius Brutus, who after the Battle of Philippi in 42 BC had been proscribed.
 Lollius hid himself as a slave and was purchased by a "Barbula" (assumed to be Quintus Aemilius Lepidus), before his identity was revealed by a friend to Lepidus in Rome.
 Lepidus went to Marcus Vipsanius Agrippa who interceded on Lepidus' behalf with Octavian, who then ensured that the name of Lollius was removed from the proscription lists.

 Lollius fought in the Battle of Actium in 31 BC, where Lollius interceded before Octavian on behalf of Lepidus, who had been captured while fighting for Mark Antony.
 As Lollius joined Octavian and as upward Roman mobility depended on patronage, there is a possibility that Lollius and Augustus were close friends before Augustus had eliminated his rivals.